silviucpp/publicsuffix_erlang/README.md

 This repository contains Perl script and ready to use Erlang module.

-Run update.sh to update the list.

-Please use it no more than once per day.
+Run update.sh to update the list, please use it no more than once per day.

 Information